Is it a Pseudomonas Sinus Infection? Let’s take a look

 A patient came to see me recently who I had treated for refractory Stenotrophomonas maltophilia sinusitis some twelve years ago.
 Since that time, she had been doing okay, but over the last 2-3 years, her sinuses had become much more bothersome.
-On several occasions, sinus cultures revealed Pseudomonas aeruginosa, sensitive to the Cipro she was prescribed, but the patient did not experience any relief and the infection persisted.
+On several occasions, sinus cultures revealed Pseudomonas aeruginosa in the nose, sensitive to the Cipro she was prescribed, but the patient did not experience any relief and the infection persisted.

 On physical exam, the nasal mucosa was found to be erythematous and swollen with purulent secretions visible.
 The rest of the physical exam was non-contributory.
 Based on these findings, my initial concern was allergic fungal sinusitis and a DNA analysis was performed.